PrestaShop/docs/development/components/smarty-extensions/_index.md

 `id` is almost always required to generate URLs, except for the `sf` helper, where `route` is the required parameter.

-Other parameters have default values and can be overidden, eg.:
+Other parameters have default values and can be overridden, e.g.:

 ```php
 $default = [